doctorcee/nodejs_betfair_api/README.md

 ## Requirements

 To run the scripts here, node.js will need to be installed on your system.
 A good starting point for information on how to install node.js can be found [here](https://nodejs.org/en/)

+As a minimum, the following node.js packages will need to be installed:

+* fs
+* https
+* url

+Some scripts will also require:

+* zlib
+* moment

 Users will also need to have a Betfair account and access to the Betfair API.